szaumoor/ZSTweaks/ZSTweaks/README.md

 This improves the bolts slightly by causing direct poison damage, which may be useful for caster interruption, and it helps compensates the lack of enchantment or thac0 bonus.
 Additionally, these bolts will have a 5% higher chance of critically hitting, since I envision these as assassin's tools.

+**Component 1348:** Make projectiles from Shortbow of Gesen as fast as regular arrows

+Self explanatory, the normal projectiles are way too slow.

 </details>

 ---